ESG performance in the Medtech sector: How industry leaders are shaping sustainability in 2023

 Johnson & Johnson integrates ESG into product development, seeking to minimize environmental impacts from the design phase.

-Partnerships with healthcare providers are essential to promote sustainable practices throughout the value chain, with companies like Medtronic at the forefront.
+Partnerships with healthcare providers are essential for promoting sustainable practices throughout the value chain, with companies like Medtronic at the forefront.

 The adoption of digital health solutions, including telemedicine and AI, can significantly reduce the environmental footprint of medtech services.